 Newfields Harvest Days & Harvest Nights

 After a highly successful first year, Harvest Days and Nights are back at Newfields this year!
 During the day, explore the gourd explosion on the grounds, and at night, see the incredible light show on the Lilly House and the explosion of lit-up jack-o-lanterns!
-Check out the full post on Newfields Harvest Nights!
+Check out the full posts on Newfields Harvest Nights!

 In 2020, November 21-January 3 will bring Winterlights back to its fourth year at Newfields!
 Spike hot chocolate, and more Christmas lights than you could ever imagine!
-It's one of the hottest tickets in Indianapolis, so be sure to book your tickets *well in advance.* For more information on Winterlights 2020, check out the special website section!
+It's one of the hottest tickets in Indianapolis, so be sure to book your tickets *well in advance.* For more information on Winterlights 2020, check out the full blog post and special website section!

 Newfields' Van Gogh Exhibit:

 In June 2021, Newfields will host the largest special exhibit in its history, THE LUME, with 30,000 square feet of immersive projections of Vincent van Gogh's work.
 Check out the website to see some of the initial mock-ups!
 Looks incredible!

 Thanks for stopping by!